jenkinsci/kubernetes-cd-plugin/README.md

 * Fetch the cluster credentials from the master node via SSH.
 You may also configure it manually.
 * Variable substitution for the resource configurations, allowing you to do dynamic resource deployment.
 * Docker login credentials management for the private Docker registry.
+* No need to install the `kubectl` tool on the Jenkins slave nodes.

 ## Prerequisites